lysevi/dariadb/README.md

 - ENABLE_INTEGRATION_TESTS - Enable integration test. - ON
 - ENABLE_SERVER - Enable build dariadb server. - ON
 - ENABLE_BENCHMARKS - Enable build dariadb benchmarks. - ON
+- ENABLE_SAMPLES - Build dariadb sample programs. - ON
-- CLANG_ASAN_UBSAN  - Enable Clang address & undefined behavior sanitizer for binary. - OFF
+- ASAN_UBSAN  - Enable address & undefined behavior sanitizer for binary. - OFF
-- CLANG_MSAN - Enable Clang memory sanitizer for binary. - OFF
+- MSAN - Enable memory sanitizer for binary. - OFF
+- SYSTEM_JEMALLOC - Use jemalloc installed in the system. - ON

 #### Example
 Configure to build with all benchmarks, but without tests and server.